 Can I return to school the day I receive my braces?

 Yes.
 There is no reason to miss school because of an orthodontic appointment.

 Do you give shots?

-Shots are only used when patient will be needing TAD (Temporary Anchorage Device) implants or laser treatment.
+Shots are only used when patients require TAD (Temporary Anchorage Device) implants or laser treatment.